33 Scattering in three-dimensional systems

 To better match on to the notation for our one-dimensional discussion, I’ve chosen A_{lm} as the amplitudes of the incoming waves.

-Now that we are in three dimensions and the S-matrix is infinite, we can no longer capture the resulting physics simply in terms of reflection and transmission coefficients.
-To characterize the set of scattering outcomes in a physical way, we’ll frame things in terms of the scattering cross-section.
+Now that we are in three dimensions and there are a continuous range of scattering directions, we can no longer capture the resulting physics simply in terms of reflection and transmission coefficients.
+Instead, we’ll frame things in terms of the scattering cross-section.
 It’s helpful to start by looking at how things are defined in the classical version of the scattering problem.

 Suppose we have a classical target of some size, and a beam of classical particles that we will send in towards the target.
 To make it simple to think about, we consider a “hard” target, so that any individual particle will scatter if it intersects the target object, and otherwise will just fly past.